 - A schedule outline is available here; the schedule will be updated throughout the spring and summer as plans are finalized, so check back often!

 - Family programming is scheduled for Saturday, August 17, 2019.
-Registration information will be available in July.
+Please register by clicking on the green button above.

 - If your student is part of the Bridge Scholars Program, they should plan to arrive on campus to begin the program in early August.